 - Keep engine air intake screen and cylinder head fins free of grass clippings, chaff, and dirt.
-Inspect intake screen and cooling fins for cleanliness and no damage. - Check performance of the cooling system by starting the engine, holding a hand adjacent to the cylinder head, and feeling the cooling airflow.
+Inspect intake screen and cooling fins for cleanliness and no damage. - Periodically remove two access panels in the engine shroud to inspect and clean cylinder head cooling fins.

+Check performance of the cooling system by starting the engine, holding a hand adjacent to the cylinder head, and feeling the cooling airflow.